rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 [Legend of Worlds][low-website] ([Discord][low-discord], [Twitter][low-twitter])
-is a cross-platform, cross-play, 2D online sandbox multiplayer experience where you can join, play, create and share player-created worlds.
+is a cross-platform, cross-play, 2D online sandbox multiplayer experience where you can join, play, create, and share player-created worlds.

 [The latest dev log][low-devlog] from [Rou][low-twitter] covers an update to the open-source game engine created for this game.